0xStr0k1rch/trashPanda/README.md

 / . || | || ' ' || . \[_-|  | |  / ._]| '_] | | || || | |/ ._]| '_]  |[[[|
 \___| \__||_|_|_||  _//__/  |_|  \___.|_|   |___/|_||__/ \___.|_|    '---'
                  |_|
  							     Happy Diving!
 ```

-dumpsterDiver is a basic tooling/ps-script written by GPT and a coding newb (me) to
+dumpsterDiver is a basic tooling/ps-script written by GPT and a coding newb (me) for newer verisons on Powershell
-perform crawling in a microsoft AD enviroment to find interesting files, configs and whatnot.
+to perform crawling in a microsoft AD enviroment to find interesting files, configs and whatnot.
-It searches for regexp strings specified within the script.
+It searches for regexp strings specified within the script so be happy to change the preset to
+fit your needs!.
+The tooling is intended to be used by cybersecurity professionals.

 **Installation Powershell**
 ```